agneszwick/master-thesis-new-housing-development-areas/README.md

 Evaluates how the distance between each NHDA and its matched reference area influences the environmental comparison by assessing changes in the environmental indicators across different search radii.

 ---

-## 5. Assignment of Contextual Variables
+## 5. Comparison NHDA vs. RA (`05_Comparison_NHDA_RA`)

-*Scripts for calculating environmental indicators, urban morphology metrics, demographic characteristics, and surrounding land cover.*
+`01_comparison_LST.ipynb`
+Calculate annual summer Land Surface Temperature (LST) statistics for each NHDA and its corresponding reference area.

+`02_comparison_NDVI.ipynb`
+Calculate annual growing-season NDVI statistics for each NHDA and its corresponding reference area.

+`03_merge_LST_and_NDVI.ipynb`
+Merge the annual LST and NDVI comparison datasets into a single GeoPackage.

+`04_NHDA_RA_with_DEGURBA.ipynb`
+Assign the DEGURBA class to each NHDA and reference area.

+`05_NHDA_RA_with_CLC.ipynb`
+Assign the dominant CORINE Land Cover (CLC) class within the surrounding buffer of each NHDA and reference area.

+`06_NHDA_RA_LoD2.ipynb`
+Calculate urban morphology metrics (e.g. building density, building height, building footprint, built-up ratio and building volume density) for each NHDA and reference area using the LoD2 building model.

+`07_NHDA_RA_BuildingStructure_Difference.ipynb`
+Calculate difference in residential building type share and calculate relative differences of the urban morphology metrics.

+`08_NHDA_RA_Census.ipynb`
+Calculate population density in NHDA and RA and dominant heating source.

+`09_analyze_LST_NDVI_pre_post_construction.ipynb`
+annual pre- and post-construction environmental indicators relative to the estimated construction start year.

 ---

-## 6. Statistical Analysis of Urban Morphology–Environment Relationships
+## 6. Statistical Analysis of Urban Morphology–Environment Relationships (`06_Statistical_Analysis`)

-*Scripts for exploratory analysis, linear mixed models, generalized additive models, and causal mediation analysis.*
+*Scripts for exploratory data analysis (EDA), correlation analyses, linear mixed-effects models (LMMs), generalized additive models (GAMs), and causal mediation analysis.*